 Should students wish to review their exam scripts, the students must produce a copy of their academic transcript which reflects that their fees are up-to-date and make an appointment with the lecturer concerned.

-For further information regarding supplementary examinations, please refer to the Law Faculty's Survival Guide.
+For further information regarding supplementary examinations, please refer to the Faculty of Law Handbook.

 TESTS

 There will be FOUR tests during the year i.e. two per semester course.
 Tests will be written on the following dates: